 - Make sex safer.
 If you're sexually active, tell your partner you have HBV and talk about the risk of transmitting it to him or her.
 Use a new latex condom every time you have sex, but remember that condoms reduce but don't eliminate the risk.

 - Tell your sexual partner to get tested.
 Anyone with whom you've had sex needs to be tested for the virus.
 Your partners also need to know their HBV status so that they don't infect others.
+If positive, they should be evaluated for possible treatment.

 - Don't share personal care items.
 If you use IV drugs, never share needles and syringes.
 And don't share razor blades or toothbrushes, which may carry traces of infected blood.